Neuromorphic Networks as Revealed by Features Similarity: Methodology

-\subsection{Complex Networks and Modularity}
+\subsection{Complex networks and modularity}

-The \emph{literal modularity}~\cite{da2022literal} has been studied, as an alternative or complement to other related approaches~\cite{newman2006modularity}, in order to focus on the relative number of edges within a subgraph candidate to be a module while making no hypothesis on any of the other properties of the subgraph or network to which it belongs.
-Despite its extreme simplicity, the literal modularity has been found to provide an objective and general quantification of the separation between subgraphs of a network, allowing improved performance in supervise and unsupervised translation of datasets into respective networks.
+The \emph{literal modularity}~\cite{da2022literal} has been considered as a possible complement to other related approaches (e.g.~\cite{newman2006modularity}), in order to focus on the relative number of edges within a subgraph candidate to be a module while making no hypothesis on any of the other properties of the subgraph or network to which it belongs.
+Despite its simplicity, the literal modularity has been found to provide interesting subsidies for the quantification of the separation between subgraphs (or groups) preliminarily identified (supervised recognition) in a network.

-Given a network $A$ and any of its subgraphs $S$, the literal modularity of the latter can be readily calculated as:
+Given a network $A$ and any of its subgraphs $S$, the literal modularity of the latter can be calculated as:

 where $e_i(S)$ is the total number of directed/undirected edges within the subgraph and $e_e(S)$ is the total number of directed/undirected between the subgraph and the remainder of the network.
-In the case of $S$ being an isolated connected component, its literal modularity can be calculating by enforcing $e_e(S) =1$, which is the larger possible modularity next to being infinite.
-A subgraph measurement called normalized cut or conductance (e.g.~\cite{Chung:1997,Leskovec}) has been described that is related to the reciprocal of the literal modularity (see also~\cite{sorensen1948}).
+In the case of $S$ being an isolated connected component, its literal modularity can be calculated by making $e_e(S) =1$, which is the larger possible modularity next to being infinite.
+A subgraph measure called normalized cut or conductance (e.g.~\cite{Chung:1997,Leskovec}) has been described that is related to the reciprocal of the above quantity $\mathcal{L}(S)$.

-Given a network partitioned into $M$ subgraphs $S_k$, $k = 1, 2, \ldots, M$, the overall literal modularity can be quantified in terms of its geometric or arithmetic average, with the former imposing higher penalties on distinct individual literal modularities.
-In the present work, we adopt the arithmetic average, in which case the overall literal modularity of a set $\sigma$ of subsets $S_k$ of a given network can be expressed as:
+Given a network partitioned into $M$ subgraphs $S_k$, $k = 1, 2, \ldots, M$, the overall literal modularity can be quantified in terms of its geometric or arithmetic average, which tends to penalize distinct individual literal modularities.
+In the present work, we instead adopt the arithmetic average, in which case the overall literal modularity of a set $\sigma$ of subsets $S_k$ of a given network can be expressed as:

+In the present work, we optimize the literal modularity in a specific way, namely using a supervised manner, since the categories are available \emph{a priori}.
+This means that the original categories are taken for granted, providing the reference while quantifying the literal modularity.
+Thus, by relaxing additional constraints such as uniformly random connections within the modules, the supervised maximization of the literal modularity can proceed with enhanced flexibility while exploring the parametric configurations.
+Other problems involving the definition of categories, including non-supervised approaches, would need to be addressed by distinct approaches.